Jordi Alba

-Alba started his career at Barcelona, but was released after being deemed too small.
+Alba started his career at Barcelona, but was released.
 After joining Cornellà, he moved to Valencia.
 In 2012 he returned to Barcelona, with whom he has won sixteen major honours, including five La Liga titles, five Copas del Rey and one UEFA Champions League.

 After winning 23 caps and scoring one goal at youth level, Alba made his senior debut for Spain in 2011.
 He was an integral member of the team that won UEFA Euro 2012, and was also part of the squads at the FIFA World Cup in 2014, 2018, and 2022, and the European Championship in 2016 and 2020.
+Alba was the captain of the team that won the 2022–23 UEFA Nations League.
+In 2023, he announced his international retirement.

 Club career

 Early years

 Alba was born in L'Hospitalet de Llobregat, Barcelona, Catalonia.
 He started his career in the youth ranks of Barcelona as a left winger, but was released by the club in 2005 for being too small.
 He then joined neighbouring club Cornellà and, after almost two years, departed in a €6,000 transfer to Valencia where he finished his football education.

 After helping the reserves earn promotion from Tercera División in 2007–08, Alba played on loan at Segunda División club Gimnàstic Tarragona the following season, where he made 22 starts.